sthysel/arch-install/README.md

 So, you are a security nut with shit to hide ?
-Of course you are, they have made perps of us all so use [this guide](https://wiki.archlinux.org/index.php/dm-crypt/encrypting_an_entire_system) to exersise the little power you assume you have left, you poor deluded fool.
+Of course you are, they have made perps of us all so use [this guide](https://wiki.archlinux.org/index.php/dm-crypt/encrypting_an_entire_system) to exersise the little power you assume you have left, you poor deluded 20'th century fool.

 Here is where you detroy the data on your M2 disk and build a new Arch distro on top of its smoking ruin.
 Did you know that you could take it out, store it